RedHatInsights/insights-core/docs/docs_guidelines.rst

        >>> "0d:00.0" in pci_info
        True
    """

+..
+Fix display in editor by terminating docstring """

 This section of the documentation is the most important section because of the information it conveys to the reader.
 Make sure to include examples that